-Improving quality of care for sick children in Kenya is cost effectiveJune 12th, 2012 in Health /
+Improving quality of care for sick children in Kenya is cost effectiveJune 12, 2012 in Medicine & Health / Health

 A cost-effectiveness analysis conducted by Edwine Barasa of the Kenya Medical Research Institute Centre for Geographic Medicine Research, Nairobi, Kenya and colleagues estimates that a complex intervention aimed at improving quality of care for sick children in district hospitals would be affordable and cost effective in Kenya.
 The intervention consists of a package of care delivered in the form of evidence-based clinical practice guidelines dissemination, health worker training, job aids, follow-up supervision, and local facilitation by a nurse or diploma level clinician.

 Reporting in this week's PLoS Medicine, the researchers found that the absolute costs for scaling up the intervention are comparable to, or even lower than, costs of other, major child health interventions such as the distribution of insecticide treated nets.
 They write: "As increasing focus is being given to strengthening health systems there would therefore appear to be a reasonably strong case for scaling up this intervention that improves service provision in rural hospitals for the major causes of child mortality in Kenya."

 In Kenya, the under-five child mortality rate must be reduced by half from its 2008 level in order to meet the Millennium Development Goal target, and improving the management of serious child illness could help achieve this aim.
 The cost-effectiveness analysis was conducted as part of a trial previously reported in PLoS Medicine, which found that the set of interventions resulted in improved care for children in the intervention hospitals, but left open the question of cost-effectiveness.